 First graders will begin the year focusing on the mathematical practices.
 These practices will guide students to become mathematicians as they move through the units and skills taught.
 Units taught in first grade include counting, reading and writing to 120, representing numbers using tens and ones, greater than, less than and equal to, adding and subtracting within 10, fact families, word problems, fractions and adding and subtracting ten more/ten less within 100.
 Students are encouraged to share their thinking during daily number talk routines.

-Fountas and Pinnell is the curriculum used for reading.
-The curriculum includes shared reading, guided reading, interactive read aloud, word study and phonics.
+Fountas and Pinnell is the curriculum used for reading and writing.
+The curriculum includes shared reading / writing, guided reading, interactive read alouds, word study and phonics.
+UFLI is the phonics curriclum we follow and we utilize Heggerty for phonemic awareness.
+Reading A to Z provides additional decodable resources for our students to access.
 These pieces of the curriculum are used within the whole group, small group and independent settings.
 Key reading skills covered in first grade include decoding, reading first grade high frequency words, comprehending texts at grade level and reading orally with fluency.

 1st Grade Reading Reporting Skills